sal55/langs/cthings/candm.md

 **25** Additionally, plain char on most systems is a signed type, which is most inconvenient, and at odds which most other langauges.

-**26** So here are the M enhancements: M has a very simple and logical type system with these integer types
+**26** So here are the M enhancements: M has a logical type scheme with these integer types
 ````
-   i8 i16 i32 i64 i128        signed (also written as int8 int16 etc)
+   i8 i16 i32 i64        signed          (also int8 .. int64)
-   u8 u16 u32 u64 u128        unsigned (also word8, word32 etc)
+   u8 u16 u32 u64        unsigned        (also word8 .. word64)
+   c8 c64				 char		     (also char8, char64)
+   bool8 bool64          boolean

    byte                  (alias for u8)
    int                   (alias for i64)
    word                  (alias for u64)
-   char                       (loose wrapping of 'byte' used for strings)
+   char                  (alias for c8)
+   bool					 (alias for bool8)

 ````
 Each is written as one token only.
-Each is exactly defined. char is effectively unsigned.
+Each is exactly defined. char is a thin wrapper around u8

-**27** M includes a 128-bit type, written a shown in #26.
-Some C extensions might have a version written as `__int128` or some such name.

-**28** M has 128-bit literals and can print 128-bit values (not present in C even with `__int128` support)
+**27** (M no longer supports 128-bit types.
+They may be reintroduced as part of a set of vector types)

+**28** --

 **29** C's printf: where do you even start?
 If A is `int`, B is `long long int`, C is a `char*`, D is a pointer, E is a `uint64_t`, then you might print those using: